 This section looks at universities’ records in delivering successful outcomes for students – an increasingly important mission given the growing concerns in many countries over the affordability and value of higher education.

-The most prominent indicator in this category looks at a university’s reputation for teaching excellence among its peers, based on the responses to our 2018 THE Academic Reputation Survey.
-This survey was carried out in January to March 2018, attracting 10,162 responses.
-We only used teaching votes provided by academics associated with European institutions.
+The most prominent indicator in this category looks at a university’s reputation for teaching excellence among its peers, based on the responses to our 2018 and 2019 THE Academic Reputation Survey.
+These surveys attracted more than 21,000 total responses.
+We used only teaching votes provided by academics associated with European institutions.

-The graduation rate measures the share of students that graduate within the nominal length of their course of study.
-It shows whether institutions within a country have a strong track record in supporting students to complete their degree programmes.
+The graduation rate measures the share of students that graduate within five years, first degrees only.
+It shows whether institutions within a country have a strong record in supporting students to complete their degree programmes.

 The skills development metric is based on a question in the THE European Student Survey, which asked students whether the teaching at their university supported them to learn skills that will be useful in the world of work.